DigitKoodit/unix-mansion-adventure/README.md

 **NOTE**: You will learn more and more as you progress.
 Don't stress if everything isn't clear when you start.
 There will be questions.
 Be sure to read tips from below.

-0. Download aka "clone" the repository to your computer somewhere under your `home` directory.\
+0. Download i.e. "clone" the repository to your computer somewhere under your `home` directory.\
 `git clone git@github.com:DigitKoodit/unix-mansion-adventure.git`

 > NOTE: if cloning doesn't work you might need to configure secure shell connection (SSH) to Github: [How to configure SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)